Flex Stock Market Value

 Flex Backtested Returns

 We consider Flex very steady.
-Flex secures Sharpe Ratio (or Efficiency) of 0.0892, which denotes the company had a 0.0892% return per unit of risk over the last 3 months.
-We have found thirty technical indicators for Flex, which you can use to evaluate the volatility of the firm.
-Please confirm Flex's Mean Deviation of 1.54, coefficient of variation of 1026.84, and Downside Deviation of 2.16 to check if the risk estimate we provide is consistent with the expected return of 0.19%.
-Flex has a performance score of 6 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of 1.61, which means a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Flex will likely underperform.
-Flex right now shows a risk of 2.16%.
-Please confirm Flex jensen alpha, skewness, relative strength index, as well as the relationship between the value at risk and day median price , to decide if Flex will be following its price patterns.
+Flex secures Sharpe Ratio (or Efficiency) of 0.0527, which denotes the company had a 0.0527% return per unit of risk over the last 3 months.
+We have found twenty-seven technical indicators for Flex, which you can use to evaluate the volatility of the firm.
+Please confirm Flex's Mean Deviation of 1.6, downside deviation of 2.22, and Coefficient Of Variation of 1163.96 to check if the risk estimate we provide is consistent with the expected return of 0.12%.
+Flex has a performance score of 4 on a scale of 0 to 100.
+The firm shows a Beta (market volatility) of 1.13, which means a somewhat significant risk relative to the market.
+Flex returns are very sensitive to returns on the market.
+As the market goes up or down, Flex is expected to follow.
+Flex right now shows a risk of 2.2%.
+Please confirm Flex value at risk, and the relationship between the jensen alpha and skewness , to decide if Flex will be following its price patterns.

 Auto-correlation

-Flex has insignificant reverse predictability.
-Overlapping area represents the amount of predictability between Flex time series from 23rd of February 2024 to 8th of April 2024 and 8th of April 2024 to 23rd of May 2024.
+Flex has weak reverse predictability.
+Overlapping area represents the amount of predictability between Flex time series from 6th of May 2024 to 21st of May 2024 and 21st of May 2024 to 5th of June 2024.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Flex price movement.
-The serial correlation of -0.13 indicates that less than 13.0% of current Flex price fluctuation can be explain by its past prices.
+The serial correlation of -0.3 indicates that nearly 30.0% of current Flex price fluctuation can be explain by its past prices.

 Residual Average0.0